Seesaw-7/stuff/README.md

 - Python stack is just list, `l.append()`,`l.pop()`, judging empty by `if l:`, peek by `l[-1]`

+### 13 Roman to Integer

+#### Language

+- Use python dict as Macro, dict can also help to compare the defined value of strings

 ## Graphs

 ### 45 Jump Game II